Tarot reading can be intimidating for the beginner.

 To Understand The Standard Deck We First Need to Divide It In Two

 The standard tarot deck is divided into two sections known as the Major Arcana and the Minor Arcana.
 Arcana is a synonym for deep secret or mystery.
 A good way to differentiate the two Arcana cards is this:

 The Major Arcana describes the universal force currently influencing your life, while the Minor Arcana explains exactly what can be done about this force and how to navigate it.

-I’ve written 2 articles that is a great complement to this article.
+I’ve written 2 articles that are a great complement to this article.
 These articles review and discuss how to use and read these 2 sets of Arcana cards:

 - How to use the Major Arcana Tarot cards, a complete guide